Lexington Avenue/59th Street station: Construction of IRT express platforms

-Construction for the express station began on August 10, 1959.
-Along with the new express platforms, a new mezzanine was built above it to connect it to the local station, and the Broadway Line station.
+The NYCTA approved a revision to the express platform project on April 8, 1959, and construction for the express station began on August 27, 1959.
+The Slattery Construction Corporation was hired as the main contractor for the project, which cost $6.5 million.
+Along with the new express platforms, a new mezzanine was built above the platforms to connect them to the local station and the Broadway Line station.
 Two high speed escalators were added to connect the local and express platforms.
-Two additional high speed escalators were built to connect the local platforms with the new mezzanine.
-The express station opened three months earlier than originally planned.
+Two additional high-speed escalators were built to connect the local platforms with the new mezzanine.
 As part of the plan, the local platforms were extended to accommodate 10-car trains.
 In addition, new entrances and booths were added to the 59th Street ends of the northbound and southbound sides.
-The whole cost of the project was $6.5 million.
-Work on the express station at 59th Street, required express trains to run local during late nights.
-The express platforms were opened on November 15, 1962.

-The Third Avenue entrance to the Broadway Line platform was constructed during the early 1970s as part of a project to extend the station's platform to accommodate ten-car trains.
-The entrance, which opened in October 1973, has the same red tile that was used during renovation of Bowling Green in 1978.
-It has up and down escalators and an adjoining staircase, and is open part-time only, with four street staircases on Third Avenue.
+Work on the express station at 59th Street required express trains to run on the local tracks during late nights.
+Workers began using dynamite to blast out a cavern for the express platforms in October 1959.
+The blasts took place at all hours of the day but could not occur when trains passed by the station.
+The project necessitated excavating about 17,000 tons of dirt.
+Work was complicated by the fact that there were two underground streams at 58th and 59th Streets, requiring workers to install waterproofing around the station.
+The Board of Estimate provided $5 million in December 1960 to expedite the express platforms' construction.
+By November 1961, the platforms were almost completed, and workers were installing tiles on the walls.
+The express platforms opened on November 15, 1962, three months earlier than originally planned.
+The completion of the express station, among other factors, resulted in increased profits and patronage for businesses near the intersection of 59th Street and Lexington Avenue.